AureliusIvan/AureliusIvan/README.md

 ![Cool Banner](https://via.placeholder.com/1000x200.png?text=Welcome+to+My+GitHub+Profile)

 <!-- Profile Information -->
-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Ivan! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in [your interests/field of expertise].
+I'm a passionate developer with a keen interest in **Software Engineering**.
 Below you'll find more about me, my skills, and some of my projects.

 ## About Me